- Latin Name- Aronia Melanocarpa Hardy Planting Zone- 3-8 Mature Height- 3-6 ft Width- 6-10 ft Sun or Shade- Partial Shade OR Full Sun

 The hardiness zones for the Black Chokeberry are 3 through 8.
 It is both heats tolerant and cold hardy.
 The chokeberry is often used as an ornamental plant in landscapes and gardens.
 It’s a natural understory plant, so it can easily be planted and grown underneath trees and used as an edging plant.
 Chokeberries planted in areas exposed to high concentrations of insects, disease, and pollution will thrive.
 The plant is also resistant to drought.

 It prefers full sun but will tolerate partial shade.
 It grows hardily in poorly drained or wet soils and will tolerate well-drained soils: clay, loam, and sand.
-This is a suckering plant and is extremely successful at erosion control, being used as a wind breaking plant and in landscapes with wet soils.
+This is a suckering plant and is hugely successful at erosion control, being used as a wind breaking plant and in landscapes with wet soils.